-81.263.
+81.274.
 APC Overseas Assignment Checklist.
 SP are to complete this checklist when considering an overseas assignment to identify what support services are in place in country.
-This checklist is held on the MS Web as well as Defence Connect Guidance | The British Army (mod.uk)
+This checklist is held on the MS Web as well as Defence Connect Guidance | The British Army (mod.uk).

-81.264.
+81.275.
 Assignment Notification outside the UK.
-Subject to the overriding needs of the Army, APC assignments boards will take account of any additional supportability needs reported to them via the CMNP (Annex L), when deciding whether to assign the SP overseas.
-APC CM where possible, will give as much advance notification of an overseas assignment in order to allow the mandatory Assessment of Need (in accordance with JSP 770 Ch 2A).
+Subject to the overriding needs of the Army, APC assignment boards will take account of any additional supportability needs reported to them via the CMNP (Annex M), PPP, registered Supportability/Carer Support Plans and JPA Domestic and Welfare entries, when deciding whether to assign the SP overseas.
+APC CMs where possible, will give as much advance notification of an overseas assignment in order to allow the mandatory Assessment of Needs to take place (in accordance with Assessment of Support Needs for Accompanied Assignments Overseas policy- GOV.UK (www.gov.uk).